The research is clear. So are we.

 What it is

-A naturally occurring compound your body produces and gets from food — primarily meat and fish — in small amounts.
-It plays a central role in energy production: specifically, replenishing ATP, the fuel your muscles and brain use to function.
-It's one of the most studied supplements in existence, with over a thousand peer-reviewed studies and a strong, consistent safety record.
+A naturally occurring compound your body produces and also gets from food — primarily meat and fish — in small amounts.
+Creatine plays an important role in cellular energy production by helping support the body’s natural ATP regeneration process, which muscles and the brain rely on for energy.*

 Creatine has long been marketed that way, but that’s only part of the story.
-It’s best known for strength and performance, but research has also expanded into areas like cellular energy, cognition, and healthy aging* — all of which matter outside the gym, too.
+It’s best known for strength and performance, but research has also expanded into areas like cellular energy, cognitive function, and healthy aging support* — all of which matter outside the gym, too.

 Because it’s the most researched form available.
-The best-established body of research on creatine’s cognitive, physical, and metabolic effects has been conducted using creatine monohydrate.
-We went with the form the science keeps coming back to.
+The vast majority of creatine research — across strength, performance, and cognitive function — has been conducted using creatine monohydrate.* We chose the form the science continues to return to.

 Who it’s For

 No. Creatine isn’t only relevant if you train.
-But if you do resistance train, that’s where the evidence is strongest — especially for strength, training output, and long-term muscle support.
-Exercise itself is still foundational for bone health, so the combination is where the story gets strongest.*
+But if you do resistance train, that’s where the evidence is stronges, particularly for strength, exercise performance, and long-term muscle support.*

 How to take it